af-a1997/electro-urn-api/README.md

 ```
 2022-12-27T15:46:02.394-03:00  INFO 8568 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 9999 (http) with context path ''
 ```
+10) That's it!
+Start sending requests to `http://localhost:9999`.
+Check [the controller classes](/src/main/java/com/afa1997/electrournapi/ctrl) for the access points and whether to use GET or POST.
+11) If for some reason the configured port is already in use or you want to use another port, change the `server_port`'s value on the [application.properties](/src/main/resources/application.properties) file, simply by selecting the number of any other available port.
+Once you do, try running the project again.

 Upon first initiation, the database is created automatically with all the tables and relevant relationships, as well as some sample data to help us test code quickly, so you won't need to do much tinkering.